 When a child is seriously ill, families’ lives are turned upside down.
-Life is put on hold; soccer games and ballet lessons take a back seat.
 Many families travel hundreds of miles, and spend weeks or months getting treatment – because nothing is more important than getting their child the treatment he or she needs.
-The House is built on the simple idea that nothing else should matter when a family is focused on the health of their child – not where they can afford to stay, where they will get their next meal or where they will lay their head at night to rest.
 The Ronald McDonald House is a home away from home for families while their children undergo treatment at Seattle Children’s Hospital or the Alaska Native Medical Center (ANMC).

-With our facilities in Anchorage and Seattle, we can accommodate 114 families who have a seriously ill child.
+With our facilities in Anchorage and Seattle, we can accommodate up to 114 families.
 In addition to providing housing, our facilities offer stocked common pantries, laundry machines, linens and towels, toiletries, paper products, and all the other items that make a House a home.
-At our Seattle House, we also offer meals through our volunteer dinner groups, activities and outings for kids, visits from certified therapy dogs, and many other services.
+At both houses, we also offer meals through our volunteer dinner groups, activities and outings for kids, visits from certified therapy dogs, and many other services.
 The House is so much more than a place to stay; it is a community.

 Since the Ronald McDonald House in Seattle opened its doors in 1983, Seattle Children’s Hospital has been our primary medical partner in Washington.
 For over a hundred years, Seattle Children’s Hospital has been recognized for its exceptional care and research.
 In 2016, U.S. News & World Report ranked Seattle Children’s No. 1 west of the Rocky Mountains – and No. 5 in the country overall – again placing it among the nation’s top children’s hospitals.